filzasaleem/Technigo_project-todos-redux/README.md

-# Technigo React Starter App
+# To Do Web App in React with Redux

-A project by Filza Saleem, Sebastian Tigerschiöld, Diana Undén
+A project by Filza Saleem, Diana Undén and Sebastian Tigerschiöld

 ## Usage